outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - start with these info object transforms that filter the most info: opposite, invalidating, symmetric, core, aligning, boundary-breaking, phase shift activating, structure stabilizing, constant changing, converging
       - add core info objects (core strategies, core assumptions) so you can make a network of graphs for a system

-    - add object metadata:
-      - spaces where the object can change:
-        - attribute spaces:
-          - default space (probable default position in a system, etc)
-          - potential/probable space
-          - adjacent space (accessible positions using minimal work)
-          - extreme space (attributes/functions at its limits)
-          - partial space (attributes/functions with subsets of its definition)
-        - object spaces:
-          - interaction space (what it can interact with)
-          - efficiency space (set of efficient positions)
-          - perception space (what it can seem like)
-          - system space (what contexts it can exist in)
-          - query space (which queries can produce it or its changes)

-      - space can mean:
-          - the interface filter including structures for a given attribute/object like cause
-          - the impact of the attribute/object on other interfaces (impact of cause on other interfaces, like info problems)
-          - an interface applied to another to create a space (causal interface framed as a set of problem spaces)
-          - a structure with its own prioritized directions or other rules specific to the structure

-  - add note on evaluating object attributes, plus the ability to occupy invalidating positions/structures or fulfill invalidating intents of a system, and system requirements for those objects (invalidating position/structure/intent) to be possible

-      - example:
-        - object attributes: a chemical on its own
-        - system position: a chemical adjacent to another chemical in a system with high temperature
-        - system structure: a system designed to make any adjacent chemicals explode, vs. a system that standardizes chemicals to a harmless format
-        - system position & structure: a chemical with an extra electron at a position in the system where an extra electron would cause an explosion

-        - "Similar logical patterns are absent in SARS-CoV-2, indicating that the virus evolved naturally." - the evolution of a virus to fit within certain systems confirms that changing the system metadata (inputs, structure, side effects, priorities, functions) invalidates the virus without invalidating the system
-          - removing/adding the transforms that made the virus deadly/innocuous to a system
-          - sending type signals within a contained limit around the virus to give the impression of systems that it wouldnt be deadly in
-          - changing the position of a virus (so necessary bacteria interpret pathogens as energy sources)

     - document explainability as a space limited by derivable attributes from data set & cross-system similarity
     - examine whether new concepts (gaps in network rules) evolve once structure is applied to prior concepts
     - document how rules develop on stability & how foundations are connected & destroyed
     - organize notes on embedded/chained interfaces (which interfaces to use first when describing each primary interface, to produce the formatted & filtered information likeliest to be useful in the most situations to produce the default interface network)
     - document generated object change types
       - constant to variable
       - variable to removal of assumption in variable type/data type

-    - document objects outside of system context

-      - what types of objects/functions/attributes survive outside of a system that isn't closed by default, and to what extent

-      - what interfaces capture the objects outside of a measurable system context with potential for information (maintenance of a fact for enough time & space to be measured or depended on)

-        - potential
-          - probability of being interacted with by a system
-          - probability of decay without a host system
-          - lack of information (lack of position, structure, time, etc) or lack of measurable information (changing too fast for an observer to interact with it)

-        - attributes
-          - opposite: everything outside of systems is:
-            - not the system
-            - not yet/anymore in the system
-            - not compatible with the system (unmatching elements)
-            - not valid in the system (like everything that cant be proved or controlled in/by a system)

-        - cause
-          - generators of systems or generator side effects or system side effects

     - research implementing your solution type (constructing structures (made of boundary/filter/resource sets) to produce substances like antibodies, using bio system stressors)

 ## examples to make